 - Confirmation of the Minutes

 - Matters arising from previous meeting

 - Report on Financial Matters

+- Report on Operational Matters

 - Matters for Decision

 - Matters to Note

 - Any other business & late items

 The Chair governs the meeting and agrees the agenda proposed by the CEO.
-The substance of the agenda ranges over issues arising locally and internationally and deals with updates related to the various licenses and permissions granted by the Commission.
+The substance of the agenda ranges over issues arising locally and internationally and deals with updates related to the various licences and permissions granted by the Commission.
 The Board meetings address governance matters ensuring the Commissioners are satisfied that the Commission is being managed well and that financial stewardship is competently and transparently controlled.